brock-huffar/FetchDemo/README.md

-The add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp
+The add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp !!!!!
+  (Note, based on specification from project write up file, two add functions cannot have the same timestamp)

   add command will be executed like this:

   `curl http://localhost:8080/functions\?'operation=add&payer=miller&points=1000&timeStamp=2022-11-02T14:00:00Z'`